Puff Paint Ice Cream Cones

 You can expand your ice cream knowledge by checking out one of these books available through our ecommunity!

-- Curious George Goes to an Ice Cream Shop by H.A.
-Rey, available on Axis360
+- Curious George and the Ice Cream Surprise by H.A.
+Rey, available on Hoopla

 - How Is It Made?
 Ice Cream by R. J. Bailey, available on Hoopla